How to organize a coloring play date?

 4 Ingenuity rules!

-The coloring is a hugely popular activity for children and adults and has grown significantly in popularity over the years.
+The coloring is a hugely popular activity for the whole families and has grown significantly in popularity over the years.
 Do not feel embarrassed about not offering an extravagant play date.
 The most important is your ingenuity and selection of activities appropriate to the age of its participants.
-It is sometimes the simplest activities which can provide the most invigorating outcomes for children.
+It is sometimes the simplest activities which can provide the most invigorating outcomes.
 Coloring together can plant a lot of good memories and strengthen friendship.

 And one more hint for the very end.
-Remember to ask children to clear up their mess!:)
+Remember to ask kids to clear up their mess!:)